Ethanol Equipment Options

 Equipment Compatibility and Availability

-All existing tank and many associated UST equipment manufacturers have prepared letters stating compatibility with ethanol per EPA's guidance for the storage of biofuels blends.
+All existing tank and many associated UST equipment manufacturers have prepared letters stating compatibility to meet federal code.

 Above-Ground Tanks: Above-ground tank manufacturers have also provided statements of compatibility with all ethanol blends including E85.

-Tank Preparation: Existing tanks and lines must be cleaned prior to storing E85.
+Tank Preparation: If an existing tank is compatible, it must be cleaned prior to storing any blend above E10, including E85.
 E85 will "clean out" and absorb contamination left behind by years of petroleum fuel storage.
-Converting diesel equipment might require more thorough cleaning owing to scale in these systems.
-Some tanks might need to be replaced completely.
+Converting diesel equipment might require more thorough cleaning, owing the scale in these systems.
+Incompatible tanks need to be replaced.

 All existing pipe manufacturers have UL 971 listing for ethanol blends up to E100.
 To comply with federal code, other underground equipment manufacturers have either UL listed their equipment up to E85 or have stated approval in writing for specific model types with blends above E10.
 Other underground equipment includes overfill protection, leak detection, shear valves, fill and vapor caps, adaptors, containment sumps, and all associated fittings and accessories.
 For pipe and other underground storage equipment compatibility, please refer to Appendix B of the Ethanol Handbook.